OneDrive Usage Report In M365 Admin Center & PowerShell

 Approved By Anuraag Singh

-Reading Time 6 Minutes Reading
+Reading Time 8 Minutes Reading

-So you are an admin who needs a OneDrive usage report but dont know how to make one.
+So you are an admin who needs a OneDrive usage report, but dont know how to make one.
 You already know what OneDrive is, so don’t worry, the report creation process is quite simple; all you need is a little bit of guidance.

 That’s what you will find here in the blog, where we discuss not one but two different ways to make a report that will tell you who your organization’s heaviest OneDrive users are and how they use the service.
 You can use that data to better plan resource distribution and storage quotas inside your organization.
 Let us first lay out the reasons for making such a report.

-Why Admins Require a OneDrive Usage Report?
+Why Admins Require a OneDrive Activity Report?

 This type of report is useful in any organization that wants to stay on top of its users’ requirements.